hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/641_xii_sharat_chakravarty.md

 supernatural powers; his teaching was that one cannot attain to the supreme truth if the mind is diverted to the manifestation of these powers.
-The layman mind, however, is so weak that, not to speak of householders, even ninety per cent of the Sâdhus happen to be votaries of these powers.
+The layman mind, however, is so weak that, not to speak of householders, even ninety per cent of the Sādhus happen to be votaries of these powers.
 In the West, men are lost in wonderment if they come across such miracles.
 It is only because Shri Ramakrishna has mercifully made us understand the evil of these powers as being hindrances to real